HKTSS/LRT-705-OpenBVE/README.md

 Contributing is always welcomed, whether big or small.
 And perhaps one day enough progress can be made to fulfill the original goal.

+## Stage (New 2025 Plan)
+### 1: Rework Rail Alignment
+The existing rail alignment is not geographically accurate, which makes it quite hard to model the scenery (And causes more problem down the line)

+The rail alignment including all scenery needed to be modified to match the digital map by Lands Department.

+- [x] Rework main rail alignment
+- [ ] Adapt scenery to new alignment
+- [ ] Re-organize route file (Rework indexes)

+### 2: LRT Station Structure
+Work on station structure for each LRT stop

+### 3: Landmark building
+Work on buildings/structure which are prominently visible in the main LRT 705 line.
+(Residential building, TIS station etc.)

+### 4: Additional Rail
+Work on other non-main line rail.
+This stage should also start evaluate the need to move to 5m block instead of 25m (There is performance concern for 5m)

+### 5: Road
+Work on ground-level detail such as road, bridges & nearby infrastructure

+### 6: Finalization
+Finalize any detail that's still missing at this point

 ## License
 This work is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0)